Skye-XD/desktop-icons-ng/README.md

 - Volume controls are shown only when the current player reports that volume control is supported.
 - Media widgets are pinnable, and cached playback metadata is used so title, art, and progress restore more smoothly after reloads or host transitions.

+### Update June 2026

+ - The media widget now track multiple players and displays the last interacted one automatically.
+ - The main application now runs in its own slice, in its own systemd scope in this slice.
+Backends run under their own scope under this slice.
+The main application slice runs under user.app slice, independent of the gnome-shell slice/scope, allowing independent CPU, memory, task accounting and future controls and limits.

 ## Security